Skip to main content

 Children under 14 years of age have free admission to tour the installations.
 All add-ons require a separate ticket.

-Make your own glass
+Blow your own glass

 30 minute time-slot during event (specific time arranged prior to event)

-Sign up for a make-your-own session and see first-hand what it’s like to work with molten glass!
+Sign up for a blow-your-own session and see first-hand what it’s like to work with molten glass!
 Craft a charming ornament, and choose from a vibrant array of colors and patterns.
 You'll receive one-on-one assistance to help you bring your artistic vision to life!
 Your molten glass creation will need to cool overnight, but we will pack it with care and ship it directly to your doorstep.

 There are a limited number of slots, so don’t hesitate—sign up today!
 Please note: Participants must book their slot on the same day they attend.
 One piece of glass art per ticket.
 Open to all ages 6 and up.